-At March 29, 2013, we held 49 issued U.S. patents and 14 issued foreign patents (reduced from prior periods as a result of the disposition of our cable access HFC business), and have a number of patent applications pending.
+At June 28, 2013, we held 51 issued U.S. patents and 24 issued foreign patents, and have a number of patent applications pending.
 Although we attempt to protect our intellectual property rights through patents, trademarks, copyrights, licensing arrangements, maintaining certain technology as trade secrets and other measures, we can give no assurances that any patent, trademark, copyright or other intellectual property rights owned by us will not be invalidated, circumvented or challenged, that such intellectual property rights will provide competitive advantages to us, or that any of our pending or future patent applications will be issued with the scope of the claims sought by us, if at all.
 We can give no assurances that others will not develop technologies that are similar or superior to our technologies, duplicate our technologies or design around the patents that we own.
 In addition, effective patent, copyright and trade secret protection may be unavailable or limited in certain foreign countries in which we do business or may do business in the future.